 You can choose from four types of family history books:

 - Standard book: This book traces the ancestry of a person, working back through time.
 It’s ideal for showing the origins of a family or for birthday, graduation, new baby or holiday gifts.

 - Combination book: This option illustrates the ancestors and descendants of one couple, great for anniversaries, holiday and family reunions.

 - Descendant tree book: Working forward through time, this book documents descendants of an ancestral couple.
 This is great for family reunions.

 - Descendant list book: This book is similar to the above descendant tree book, but it emphasizes text over photos.
 Consider it for large reunions or donating to libraries.

 You can choose from several cover types (which you can change later in the process).
 Once you’ve made a selection, MyCanvas gives you the option to either connect with your Ancestry user name, or to build a book with blank templates.
 MyCanvas generates pedigree charts, family group pages, ancestor timelines and record pages from your Ancestry family tree.
 You also can add text and pictures, add themed or blank pages anywhere in the book, and rearrange pages.
-See our tutorial for how to create and customize a variety of page types.
 Most of the MyCanvas tools are fairly intuitive, but before you begin, you may want to watch the site tutorials under the Support tab.
 You also can watch the free video course “MyCanvas: Creating Family History Keepsakes”.